mohanapriyap629-collab/Githup_setup_activity/README.md

-# Githup_setup_activity
+# GitHub Setup Activity

-My first GitHub repository for the GitHub setup activity
+Name:k Mohanapriya
+Department: Electronics and Communication Engineering

+This repository was created as part of a GitHub learning activity.

+It contains sample files to understand how GitHub repositories work.